-These are the Programme and Examination Regulations (PER) for the European Studies degree programme.
+These are the Programme and Examination Regulations (PER) for the Sport Studies | International Sport Management programme.
 The PER contains all the rules and regulations that apply to the programme, with a special emphasis on testing and examination.
 The PER is part of the Student Charter of the programme, based on the Higher Education and Research Act (WHW).
+Together with the Education Programme (EPP), the PER forms the programme component of the Student Charter.
+Together with the Student Charter part 1, which includes the regulations that apply to all students of The Hague University of Applied Sciences, the PER forms 'the Student Charter' (art 7.59 WHW).
+On the Student Portal, you will find the tile 'rights and obligations', where the regulations for students are listed.

 For the purpose of readability, the PER refers to all students as 'he'.
 This also includes she/they.
 Whenever the PER uses the term 'in writing', this may also be interpreted as 'by email'.